Walk beside pristine rivers and amongst lush, green rainforest before crossing Mackinnon Pass and reaching spectacular Milford Sound.

-The Milford Track is located in Fiordland National Park, part of Te Wahipounamu - South West New Zealand World Heritage Area.
+The Milford Track is located in Fiordland National Park, part of Te Wāhipounamu - South West New Zealand World Heritage Area.
 The Milford Track can only be walked in one direction, over 4 days and 3 nights, starting at the head of Lake Te Anau and finishing at Milford Sound/Piopiotahi.